wso2/docs-is/en/docs/setup/encrypting-passwords-with-cipher-tool.md

 ### Encrypting passwords

-1. Open the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory and add the `[secrets]` configuration section as shown below.
+1. Open the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory and add the `[secrets]` configuration section **at the bottom of the file** as shown below.
 Give an alias for the password type followed by the actual password.
 The following example lists the most common passwords in configuration files.

     ```toml
     [secrets]